f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Upload_Image_to_RedHat_OpenShift/Upload_Image_to_OCP_console.rst

-Uploading Image to OCP Cluster
+Uploading Image to RedHat OpenShift Platform Cluster
 #########################################################

-In this article, we discuss about how to upload any image to OCP cluster, which is required to bring up a VM using it.
+In this article, we discuss about how to upload any image to RedHat OpenShift Platform (OCP) cluster, which is required to bring up a VM using it.

 Pre-requesites
 -------------------------------
 1) OCP Cluster Installation
+2) Storage Class Availability
 2) BIG-IP VE with which VM should be booted with

+OCP Installation cluster is mentioned `here<Yet to Update>`__ which also includes Storage Class creation in OCP Cluster.

 **Step 1: Download the BIG-IP Image**